 Why Does Your Cat Like Sleeping on Your Head?

-Does your cat prefer sleeping on your pillow at night, above your head or maybe even on your head?
+When the lights are out and sleeping time comes, your cat will be quick to snuggle up near you.
+You could spot your cat prefer sleeping on your pillow at night, above your head or maybe even on your head.
 It’s cute, isn’t it?
 But you gotta admit that it can also be a bit annoying sometimes.
 After all, with the rest of the bed to lie on, why would your cat choose to sleep—and maybe even snore—above your head?
+There has to be an underlying cause, right?

 You can’t just ask your cats why they sleep on or near your head, so the next best thing is to theorize about the reasons why.
 Below is some of the information that we gathered when we went in search of what experts have to say about this strange kitty behavior.